epoch/tallboy/README.md

 ## Super simple to use

 The core of the library is the `Tallboy::Table` class.
 Intended for storing data in a structured tabular form.
-Once data is stored rendering the table is done through `Table#render`
+Once data is stored rendering the table is done through `Table#render`.
+Every row needs to be of equal size.

 ```crystal
 require "tallboy"